cosmos/cosmos-sdk/CONTRIBUTING.md

 means guaranteed by any quantifiable metric.
 It is a symbol of great trust of the community of this project.

-## Concept & Release Approval Process
+## Concept & Feature Approval Process

 The process for how Cosmos SDK maintainers take features and ADRs from concept to release is broken up into three distinct stages: **Strategy Discovery**, **Concept Approval**, and